jayson-baker/prework-study-guide/README.md

 - What was your motivation?
     I want to make a career out of coding and this is the beginning of a long journey.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-    To show that I have the basic problem solving skills and knoledge to be successful in this bootcamp.
+    To show that I have the basic problem solving skills and knowledge to be successful in this bootcamp.
 - What problem does it solve?
     Has basic information on different aspects of fundamental coding languages.
 - What did you learn?